 Charitable Lead Trust

 A Charitable Lead Trust may meet your needs if you have a large taxable estate and wish to pass on a greater inheritance to your children and grandchildren, while also providing the Land Trust with immediate and sustained support.
 Typically, a charitable lead trust pays a specified income to the Land Trust for either a fixed term of years or for your lifetime, while your heirs receive the balance of the trust at the end of your life.
 There are two basic types of charitable lead trusts: those where the assets revert to the donor when the trust ends (grantor lead trust) and those where the assets pass to persons other than the donor when the trust ends (non-grantor lead trust).

 The Bainbridge Island Land Trust will be holding a series of get-togethers for those who are interested in the possibility of making a legacy gift of some type, but want to learn more.
 The first of these low-key get-togethers will be held in June, 2017 and will feature a nationally-known expert on legacy giving who is a volunteer advisor with the Land Trust.
-If you would like to be notified about these get-togethers, please call Debbie at 206-842-1216.
+If you would like to be notified about these get-togethers, please call our office at 206-842-1216.